MarianaRioCosta/ctf-blog/src/content/posts/utctf24_forgery.md

 I'd say that finding the attack to do was easy, my struggle was implementing it.

-After some reverse, one can see that the connection is a BLS12-381 signature scheme.
+After some (painful) reverse, one can see that the connection is a BLS12-381 signature scheme.
 We are provided the public key of the server and are expected to send our public key and the signature of the message `Bob and I signed the deal.`, found in the binary.

 After some quick googling on attacks on this curve, I figured the attack to do was a [Rogue Key Attack](https://hackmd.io/@benjaminion/bls12-381#Rogue-key-attacks).
 We chose 3 for our key.